ThanhPham1987/flatgeobuf-vectordb/README.md

 See writing_data.ipynb for creating files and reading_data.ipynb for reading.

+New to cloud-native geospatial?
+Check out [protomaps](https://protomaps.com/), [OpenFreeMap](https://openfreemap.org/), [COG](http://cogeo.org/) to get some inspiration how to apply solved problems in geospatial to the latent space!

 ## What is this?
 This is a simple proof of concept repository for using the flatgeobuf file format as static vector database for text and image embeddings, e.g. for lean retrieval augmented generation workflows.
 It is **not** about geodata and normal flatgeobuf usage!